 Over the years, guitar manufacturers have become much wiser when it comes to little tricks and tactics that can be used to get a better result, which is important because guitar players all over the world use their instruments in a variety of different contexts, some more conducive to damage than others.

 After a few years go by, there can be common complaints about a particular instrument.
 Guitar-makers hear these complaints and come up with a solution, notably, the volute, so what is it exactly?

 When explaining a volute, it’s most common for people to use Gibson Les Pauls as an example.
-We’ll explore volutes, Gibson Les Pauls (kinda like this Epiphone Les Paul Special from ZZounds), and why they’re relevant when addressing volutes, as well as the history of the volute and why guitar manufacturers started to use them.
+We’ll explore volutes, Gibson Les Pauls, and why they’re relevant when addressing volutes, as well as the history of the volute and why guitar manufacturers started to use them.
 Additionally, it’s important to understand that not every guitar even needs one, to begin with.

 What is a Volute and Why They’re Used